Continuous Mott transition in moir\'e semiconductors: role of long-wavelength inhomogeneities

-{\it Results.-} We begin by presenting the evolution of the resistance across the MIT, including the effects of a finite temperature (measured in units, $\widetilde{T}=k_BT/\Delta_0$, where $\Delta_0$ is a fixed gap scale deep in the insulator.).
+{\it Results.-} We begin by presenting the evolution of the resistance across the MIT, including the finite-temperature effects (measured in units, $\widetilde{T}=k_BT/\Delta_0$, where $\Delta_0$ is a fixed gap scale deep in the insulator).
 We consider a semi-infinite strip-like geometry with dimensions, $L_x\times L_y\sim 10^5\times100$.
-We have used a variety of numerical values for the ratios of the resistances, which do not affect our conclusions qualitatively.
-The results in Fig.~\ref{fig3} are obtained for $\rho_c = 5\rho_Q$ and a constant $\rho_m =0.01\rho_Q$; we have obtained similar results for a distribution of resistance values in the metal centered around a mean $\rho_m$.
-Importantly, the key differences arise depending on whether or not the critical resistors are included in the computation.
-It is worth noting that our coarse-grained modeling of the percolating network clearly ignores a number of microscopic ingredients, e.g. the explicit temperature dependence of $\rho_m$.
-However, as our analysis will show, even this simplified treatment captures the essential phenomenology in the near vicinity of the putative critical point, where the dominant effect of increasing temperature is to enter the critical regime (Fig.~\ref{fig2}(a)) with a large $O(\rho_Q)$ resistance.
+The results in Fig.~\ref{fig3} are obtained for $\rho_c = 5\rho_Q$ and a constant $\rho_m =0.01\rho_Q$; we have obtained similar results for a distribution of metallic resistance values centered around a mean $\rho_m$.
+Importantly, the key differences arise depending on whether the critical resistors are included in the computation.
+We note that our coarse-grained percolation model ignores a number of microscopic ingredients, e.g. the explicit temperature dependence of $\rho_m$.
+However, as our analysis will show, even this simplified treatment captures the essential phenomenology near the MIT, where the dominant effect of increasing temperature is to enter the critical regime (Fig.~\ref{fig2}(a)) with a large $O(\rho_Q)$ resistance.